Advertiser Disclosure

 What Is One Stop Security?

-One Stop Security is a joint initiative between the U.K. and U.S. governments, including security agencies like the TSA and U.S. Customs and Border Protection.
-Under this program, passengers departing from London Heathrow (LHR) and arriving at select U.S. airports can use a new, streamlined arrivals process before their connecting flights.
+One Stop Security is a joint initiative between the U.S. government and its counterparts in the U.K. and South Korea, including security agencies like the TSA and U.S. Customs and Border Protection.
+Under this program, passengers departing from London Heathrow (LHR) and Seoul Incheon (ICN) and arriving at select U.S. airports can use a new, streamlined arrivals process before their connecting flights.

 Passengers with connecting flights typically need to go through passport control, claim their checked luggage, and pass through customs at their first point of arrival in the U.S. Then, they give their luggage back to the airline and go through security to get to their next flight.
 It can be exhausting and time-consuming.

 One Stop Security, in contrast, allows some passengers to avoid all of this.
-They can clear passport control and customs plane-side, and the airline will transfer their luggage to the next flight.
-Then, they can enter the terminal directly to find their gates.
+They can clear passport control and customs plane-side (London passengers only), and the airline will transfer their luggage to the next flight (both London and Seoul passengers).
+Then, they can head to their next gate sooner.

 Carry On Baggage In Terminal Upgraded Points LLC 2